Discovering new treatments for patients with memory loss

 Memory and other cognitive disorders such as dementia, Alzheimer’s disease and age-related memory loss bring daily challenges for patients and their loved ones.
 Our center’s health care and research teams help patients and families manage those challenges.

 We help determine the cause of memory loss and guide patients and families, offering cutting-edge research and the latest therapies.
-Our team of doctors, nurses, neuropsychologists, social workers, pharmacists and researchers is located in HealthPartners Neuroscience Center in St. Paul, MN.
+Our team of doctors, nurses, neuropsychologists, social workers, pharmacists and researchers is located in HealthPartners Neuroscience Center in St. Paul, Minn.

 Since 1977, we have conducted neuroscience research to find ways to improve the diagnosis, prevention and treatment of memory loss.
 We are nationally and internationally known for developing intranasal drug delivery, which delivers medication through the nose to target the brain for the treatment of memory loss and dementia.